mgdigital/Chromaprint.scala/README.md

 ### Requirements

-The [FFmpeg][7] library must be installed, along with codecs for files to be analyzed, the `libavcodec-extra` on Debian should provide all of these.
+The [FFmpeg][7] library must be installed, along with codecs for files to be analyzed, the `libavcodec-extra` package on Debian should provide all of these.

 ### Build and run with SBT